 Shrunken and deserted medieval villages are usually places that struggled to thrive economically or suffered from the ravages of the plague in medieval times.

-Town Kelloe is a tiny farming hamlet and home to Kelloe Hall Farm, while about half a mile west is Church Kelloe is home to a handful of houses and a medieval church on the western outskirts of Kelloe itself.
+Town Kelloe is a tiny farming hamlet and home to Kelloe Hall Farm, while about half a mile to the west, Church Kelloe is home to a handful of houses and a medieval church on the western outskirts of Kelloe itself.

-Inside the church is Kelloe Cross, an important piece of medieval sculpture dating from the 12th Century and discovered embedded into the chancel wall in six pieces in 1856.
-St Helen is depicted on the cross.
-She was the mother of Constantine the Great, the first Christian emperor of Rome.
+Inside the church is Kelloe Cross, an important piece of medieval sculpture dating from the twelfth Century and discovered embedded into the chancel wall in six pieces in 1856.
+St Helen is depicted on this cross.
+She was the mother of Constantine the Great, the first Christian Emperor of Rome.

 Perhaps there was something symbolic about this being a hidden cross.
 Those familiar with the story of St Helen herself will know that the true cross of Christ was supposedly revealed to her by an angel.
 On the Kelloe cross the angel is depicted holding a scroll and St Helen holding a spade ready to find the cross.